-Liquid-to-Liquid systems use facility water as a hot side heat dissipation mechanism, which increases the cooling capacity while maintaining form factor.
-The WW Series systems are designed to operate using water as coolant, while the OW Series systems utilize oil as the coolant.
+The OW4002 uses facility water as a hot side heat dissipation mechanism, which increases the cooling capacity while maintaining form factor.
+The OW Series system is designed to operate using oil as coolant.
+This user manual provides necessary information about installation, operation and maintenance of the OW4002.

 Liquid Cooling Systems